apache/incubator-baremaps/map/README.md

 🚧 🚧 Work in progress 🚧 🚧

-OpenStreetMap Vecto is a general-purpose configuration for [Baremaps](https://github.com/baremaps/baremaps).
+This directory contains the configuration files for a general-purpose map.
 It is used to generate vector tiles and to produce a Mapbox style inspired by [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto).

 ## Requirements